36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Smoke Bush Cotinus

 Smoke Bushes grow 1-2 feet annually, with purple foliage and wispy flowers.
 They thrive in sunny areas and well-drained soil.
-This shrub adds drama and height to gardens and is a striking focal point in landscapes.
+This shrub adds drama and height to gardens, serving as a striking focal point in landscapes.

 36. Carolina Allspice (Calycanthus)